sed-seyedi/sed-stumpwmrc/README.md

 ===================
 I live only once, and I want to make it count!

 Programming is awesome! it's like dancing with pure logic... even the bugs are a playful tease.
-If you have the same feeling for programming then this guide myght be helpful to you.
+If you have the same feelings for programming then this guide myght be useful to you.

 Master Googling